Adriano (footballer, born 1978)

 Adriano Rodrigues da Silva (born 8 December 1978), sometimes known as Adriano Cabeça or just Adriano, is a Brazilian football coach and former player who played as a defensive midfielder.
-He is the current head coach of Cruzeiro de Arapiraca.
+He is the current head coach of CSE.

 Playing career

 Born in Maceió, Adriano played exclusively in his native state Alagoas during his entire career.
 After starting his career with Sete de Setembro, he represented Bom Jesus in the Campeonato Alagoano and joined ASA in 2003, playing for the side in the year's Série C.

 In 2004, Adriano joined CSA, and appeared for the club in the Campeonato Alagoano Segunda Divisão.
 In 2005 he moved to Bandeirante, and returned to Bom Jesus for the 2006 season.

 Adriano helped Igaci to win the second division of the Alagoano in 2006, and subsequently became a regular starter for the side.
 He left the club in 2009 to join Penedense for the ensuing campaign, and played for Ipanema in 2011 before retiring.